Kellerman81/go_media_downloader/README.md

 ### Under Consideration

-- Trakt User Lists - incl Adding and Removing from list may be
 - Download State Tracking
 - Downloading of images from Meta Sites (unlikely)
 - Handle multi media releases (ex. -CD1 -CD2) (maybe even joining those) (at the bottom of the list)